Denotational semantics for guarded dependent type theory: Introduction

-Guarded recursion with multiple clocks was first developed in the simply typed setting by Atkey and McBride~\citep{Atkey:Productive}.
-M{\o}gelberg~\citep{Mogelberg:tt-productive-coprogramming} extended these results to a model of dependent type theory and proved correctness of the coinductive type encodings inside a type theory with guarded recursion.
+Guarded recursion with multiple clocks was first developed in the simply typed setting by \citeasnoun{Atkey:Productive}.
+The second named author~\cite{Mogelberg:tt-productive-coprogramming} extended these results to a model of dependent type theory and proved correctness of the coinductive type encodings inside a type theory with guarded recursion.
 These two early works used a restricted version of clock application, allowing $\alwaysapp t{\kappa'} : A\subst\kappa{\kappa'}$ for $t : \forall\kappa .
 A$ only if $\kappa'$ does not appear free in $\forall\kappa .
 A$.
 This condition can be thought of as disallowing the clocks $\kappa$ and $\kappa'$ to be synchronised in $A$, and was motivated by the models considered at the time.
 This restriction has unfortunate consequences for the syntactic metatheory.
 In particular, the present authors do not know how to prove type preservation for clock $\beta$-reductions in these systems.